mengibin/_bmadoutput/epics.md

 ---

-### Story 2.3: Integrate Supabase Auth in Backend
+### Story 2.3: Implement JWT Auth in Backend

 As a **Developer**,
-I want to integrate Supabase Auth verification in the FastAPI backend, So that API endpoints are protected.
+I want to implement JWT authentication in the FastAPI backend, So that API endpoints are protected.

 **Acceptance Criteria:**

-**Given** a request comes with a JWT token in the Authorization header **When** the backend validates the token with Supabase **Then** authenticated requests proceed to the handler **And** unauthenticated requests receive 401 Unauthorized
+**Given** a request comes with a JWT token in the Authorization header **When** the backend validates the token signature and claims **Then** authenticated requests proceed to the handler **And** unauthenticated requests receive 401 Unauthorized

-**Given** a request has a missing/expired/invalid JWT token **When** the backend validates the token with Supabase **Then** the request is rejected with 401 Unauthorized **And** the response contains a structured JSON error body (code + message) **And** the protected handler is not executed
+**Given** a request has a missing/expired/invalid JWT token **When** the backend validates the token signature and claims **Then** the request is rejected with 401 Unauthorized **And** the response contains a structured JSON error body (code + message) **And** the protected handler is not executed